ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 snapshots and to switch easily between them.
 : Note that there is a need to distinguish between a change on the SIMAP for future simulation and a change that reflects the current reality of the network.
+: SIMAP implementations and specifications MUST provide an unambiguous separation between real network topology state and simulation state.
+Simulation data MUST NOT overwrite, obscure, or be exposed as operational network state, and mechanisms MUST exist to ensure that simulated changes cannot be interpreted as real network conditions or configuration.

 REQ-STD-API-BASED:
 : Standard-based SIMAP and APIs, for multi-vendor support.